Qualified trusted Australian Immigration Lawyer in Melbourne

 Our Practice Areas

-Whether you’re reuniting with family, advancing your career, or appealing a visa refusal, our Australian qualified lawyers have done it thousands of times.
+Whether you’re reuniting with family, advancing your career, or appealing a visa refusal, our Melbourne immigration lawyers are Australian qualified and have done it thousands of times.

-The most common partner visa pathway.
-Lodge onshore to receive a bridging visa immediately, then the temporary 820, followed by the permanent 801 after 2 years.
+Lodge onshore to receive a bridging visa immediately.
+Then the temporary 820, followed by the permanent 801 after 2 years.
+Our immigration lawyers prepare every document and respond to all Department requests on your behalf.

 Skilled Migration